47degrees/fetchless/README.md

 7.6349248325E9
 ```

-In each case, the benchmark involves traversing over a list of 50,000 integers and performing a fetch, except for `LazyBatch set` which is an explicit batch and not a traversal.
+In each case, the benchmark involves traversing over a list of 50,000 integers and performing a fetch, except for `LazyBatchRequest set` which is an explicit batch and not a traversal.
 For the `immediate` case up top, that is for a direct fetch with no deduping or auto-batching support.
-`LazyFetch` supports deduping and sequencing, but not auto-batching, and `LazyBatch` is an applicative type that supports batches only.
+`LazyRequest` supports deduping and sequencing, but not auto-batching, and `LazyBatchRequest` is an applicative type that supports batches only.
-So in the absolute worst case for Fetchless, it appears that starting with `LazyFetch` and using `parTraverse` to re-encode as a single `LazyBatch` takes well over an order of magnitude less time to perform.
+So in the absolute worst case for Fetchless, it appears that starting with `LazyRequest` and using `parTraverse` to re-encode as a single `LazyBatchRequest` takes well over an order of magnitude less time to perform.
 It's still possible that future changes will bridge this gap slowly, as more features and functionality are added or possible bugs are fixed, but this is a very promising start and shows that even if you choose the slowest possible fetch option in Fetchless, it is still faster than Fetch.

 ### Flexibility